 CHEM 7122 (1).
-MEETING PRESENTATION.
-The student will develop his communication and presentation skills to include giving an oral presentation on her research project at an appropriate professional meeting.
+PROFESSIONAL MEETING ORAL PRESENTATION.
+The student develops communication and presentation skills to include giving an oral presentation on his/her research project at an appropriate professional meeting.
 Prerequisites: CHEM 6110, 7121.

 CHEM 7151 (1).
 RESEARCH.
 Laboratory research.